 of yourself and follow these basic do's and don'ts!

-There are many benefits of driving on Santorini and other Greek Islands.
+There are many benefits of driving on Athens and other Greek places.
 The roads are quiet on the whole, which means you can virtually guarantee how long it will take you to get somewhere, because there is virtually no congestion or traffic jams!
 But as every other European country, in order to to have a pleasant and safe holiday, you must follow few basic street rules.

 Beware of pedestrians!